-Certain things must be initialized within the \\init\\() method of your class derived from cmd2.Cmd''(all arguments to ''\\init\\() are optional):
+Certain things must be initialized within the init() method of your class derived from cmd2.Cmd''(all arguments to ''init() are optional):

-'''

-Cmd.init (completekey: str = 'tab', stdin=None, stdout=None, , persistent_history_file: str = ", persistent_history_length: int = 1000, startup_script: str = ", use_ipython: bool = False, allow_cli_args: bool = True, transcript_files: Optional[List[str]] = None, allow_redirection: bool = True, multiline_commands: Optional[List[str]] = None, terminators: Optional[List[str]] = None, shortcuts: Optional[Dict[str, str]] = None, command_sets: Optional[Iterable[cmd2.command_definition.CommandSet]] = None, auto_load_commands: bool = True) → None
+''' Cmd.init (completekey: str = 'tab', stdin=None, stdout=None, , persistent_history_file: str = ", persistent_history_length: int = 1000, startup_script: str = ", use_ipython: bool = False, allow_cli_args: bool = True, transcript_files: Optional[List[str]] = None, allow_redirection: bool = True, multiline_commands: Optional[List[str]] = None, terminators: Optional[List[str]] = None, shortcuts: Optional[Dict[str, str]] = None, command_sets: Optional[Iterable[cmd2.command_definition.CommandSet]] = None, auto_load_commands: bool = True) → None age.

-'''

 An easy but powerful framework for writing line-oriented command interpreters.
-Extends Python's cmd package.
+Extends Python's cmd pack- '''

-- completekey readline name of a completion key, default to Tab - stdin alternate input file object, if not specified, sys.stdin is used - stdout alternate output file object, if not specified, sys.stdout is used - persistent\history\file file path to load a persistent cmd2 command history from - persistent\history\length max number of history items to write to the persistent history file - startup\script file path to a script to execute at startup - use\ipython should the "ipy" command be included for an embedded IPython shell - allow\cli\args if True, then cmd2.Cmd.\\init\\ () will process command line arguments as either commands to be run or, if -t or --test are given, transcript files to run.
-This should be set to False if your application parses its own command line arguments. - transcript\files pass a list of transcript files to be run on initialization.
-This allows running transcript tests when allow\cli\args is False.
-If allow\cli\args is True this parameter is ignored. - allow\redirection If False, prevent output redirection and piping to shell commands.
+- completekey readline name of a completion key, default to Tab - stdin alternate input file object, if not specified, sys.stdin is used

+- stdout alternate output file object, if not specified, sys.stdout is used - persistent_history_file file path to load a persistent cmd2 command history from - persistent_history_length max number of history items to write to the persistent history file - startup_script file path to a script to execute at startup - use_ipython should the "ipy" command be included for an embedded IPython shell - allow_cli_args if True, then cmd2.Cmd.init() will process command line arguments as either commands to be run or, if -t or --test are given, transcript files to run.
+This should be set to False if your application parses its own command line arguments. - transcript_files pass a list of transcript files to be run on initialization.
+This allows running transcript tests when allow_cli_args is False.
+If allow_cli_args is True this parameter is ignored. - allow_redirection If False, prevent output redirection and piping to shell commands.
 This parameter prevents redirection and piping, but does not alter parsing behavior.
-A user can still type redirection and piping tokens, and they will be parsed as such but they won't do anything. - multiline\commands list of commands allowed to accept multi-line input

-- terminators list of characters that terminate a command.
+A user can still type redirection and piping tokens, and they will be parsed as such but they won't do anything. - multiline_commands list of commands allowed to accept multi-line input - terminators list of characters that terminate a command.
 These are mainly intended for terminating multiline commands, but will also terminate single-line commands.
 If not supplied, the default is a semicolon.
 If your app only contains single-line commands and you want terminators to be treated as literals by the parser, then set this to an empty list. - shortcuts dictionary containing shortcuts for commands.
-If not supplied, then defaults to constants.DEFAULT\SHORTCUTS.
-If you do not want any shortcuts, pass an empty dictionary.
+If not supplied, then defaults to constants.DEFAULT_SHORTCUTS.
+If you do not want any shortcuts, pass an empty dictionary. - command_sets Provide CommandSet instances to load during cmd2 initialization.
+This allows CommandSets with custom constructor parameters to be loaded.
+This also allows the a set of CommandSets to be provided when auto_load_commands is set to False - auto_load_commands If True, cmd2 will check for all subclasses of CommandSet that are currently loaded by Python and automatically instantiate and register all commands.
+If False, CommandSets must be manually installed with register_command_set.